viren-bajaj/Wales_v_Eng_compare/README.md

 Live version of calculator (v1.0.9): https://virenb.shinyapps.io/Welsh_v_English_contract_compare/

+v1.0.9 has an error (wrong pay premia data for England), pls use v1.1.0 or newer if you want to use this as basis for your own code for 2025-26

 toDo:
 make the premia selection less ugly add LTFT (need to clarify how LTFT works on the prposed contract before it is added back in, else I'll have errors)